comet-dot-photos/comet-dot-photos/README.md

 less than 16 milliseconds.

-However, when the program is accessed over the web, it is harder to provide meaningful performance figures, since they will be affected by system load and internet speeds.
-When the PC described above accesses https://comet.server (currently hosted on a Linux-based virtual private server on the opposite coast of the United States, and which is limited to four cores of a Xeon CPU E5-2680 v4 running at 2.40GHz and 8GB of memory), searches typically complete in under a second during low load conditions, but browsing to a new image can take several seconds or longer due to internet transfer time.
+However, when the program is accessed over the web, it is harder to provide meaningful performance figures, since they are affected by system load and internet speeds.
+When the PC described above accesses https://comet.server (currently a Linux-based virtual private server on the opposite coast of the United States, limited to four cores of a Xeon CPU E5-2680 v4 running at 2.40GHz and 8GB of memory), searches typically complete in under a second during low load conditions, but browsing to a new image can take several seconds or longer due to internet transfer time.